Industry vs Inferiority: Psychosocial Stage 4

 Difference Between Stages 3 and 4 of Psychosocial Development

-You may think that these stages overlap, just like this Reddit user on the Mcat subreddit.
+You may think these stages overlap, just like this Reddit user on the Mcat subreddit.
 But u/Coconut19 provided a great description to help you tell the two apart:

 “I think the main difference between stage 3 & 4.
 Is that stage 4 is more about development in a school sense.
 Here’s what I have in my notes: hope it helps: